clbrmm/services/README.md

 # Professional Services Website with Next.js

-Developing a sleek website reflecting a freelancer's identity and services using Next.js.
+Developing a sleek website reflecting a professional's identity and services using Next.js.

 ## Features